 Check with the handbook to see how to drain the water heater.
 There should be a drain down valve on the water pipe.

 Now the water is switched off, flush the toilet.
-This empties most of the water from the cistern and makes sure that any water left has been treated with the antifreeze.
+This empties most of the water from the cistern you just need to makes sure that any water left has been treated with the antifreeze.